 “When you look at the site of Miami Freedom Park, where the current Melreese Golf Course is, it’s literally in the center of our city.
 Public transportation is literally 200 yards from where the stadium is going to be located.
 It’s a site that allows us to build something that can be an economic engine, an economic driver for our city.
 Because solely investing in a stadium doesn’t bring benefits.”

 “The entertainment and food and beverage facilities outside, and the hotels, are important aspects of the project.
 But most importantly the project comes at zero cost to the taxpayer.
 Zero.
 This will be the only stadium and facility in the country that will pay a fair-market lease for the land and pay property taxes.
 There is no other stadium in the United States of America that does that.
 The reason that it is zero cost to the city is that there’s an investor group willing to invest in the whole project and invest in our city.
 This is a project that will bring 11,000 construction jobs, and 4,000 permanent well-paying jobs.
 It is one of the only projects in the country that will offer a $15 minimum wage.
 It will generate taxes to the city, county, schoolboard, and state in excess of $40 million a year.
-If you look at just a 20-year timeline, you are close to $1 billion dollars in fiscal benefits, besides the economic drivers of employment and the additional benefits that it brings.
+If you look at just a 20-year timeline, you are close to $1 billion dollars in fiscal benefits, besides the economic drivers of employment and all of the additional benefits that it brings.
 That’s why this site is important.”

 Lastly, he spoke about the global attention Club Internacional de Fútbol Miami brings South Florida as a whole.